The starting point

 architecting a national health programme serving 400 million people; at Fujitsu

-leading Home Affairs transformation for UK Government; and now at Global Consortium
+leading Home Affairs transformation for UK Government; and now working fractionally

 "The problem is almost always systemic, not individual.
 People are not